 Fairfax, VA 22003

 Built ca.1859 by Albert Willcoxon, the Blenheim House is significant for containing the nation’s largest collection of Civil War soldier signatures, art, games, and poetry, written on house walls by Union soldiers during their occupation of the Fairfax area.
 A literal “diary on walls,” the inscriptions provide amazing insight into the psyche of the common soldier during wartime.
 The Civil War Interpretive Center, built in 2008, interprets local Civil War history through permanent and temporary exhibits.
 The Center won an AIA design award and is available for rentals.
-The site hosts the annual Fairfax Civil War Day every April.

 The Civil War Interpretive Center is open Tuesday-Saturday from 10am-3pm with a guided tour at 1pm; the Blenheim House is only open during the 1pm tour Tuesday-Saturday.